 Introduction to Ashland, Kentucky

 Ashland, Kentucky, in Boyd county, is located 11 miles W of Huntington, West Virginia (center to center) and is 104 miles S of Columbus, Ohio.
 The city is conveniently located inside the Huntington - Ashland metropolitan area.
-There are approximately 21,981 people in Ashland.

 The city of Ashland was named after Henry Clay's Lexington estate.
 Ashland was originally an extended - family settlement till the mid of the 18th century.
 The city was then called Poage's Landing.
 It was incorporated in the year 1854.
 Ohio's pig iron industry led to the industrial growth of the city.
 The industrial growth of Ashland was also accelerated with the charter of the Coal and Manufacturing Company and Kentucky Iron.